-EARTH SCIENCE 3 credits

-Introduction to earth science for non-science majors.
-Survey of earth in relation to its physical composition, structure history, atmosphere, oceans; and relation to solar system and universe.

-INTRODUCTORY PHYSICAL GEOLOGY Comprehensive survey of minerals, rocks, structures and geological processes of solid earth.
-Laboratory

-INTRODUCTORY HISTORICAL GEOLOGY Prerequisite: 3370:101.
+- 100 Introduction to earth science for non-science majors.
+Survey of earth in relation to its physical composition, structure history, atmosphere, oceans; and relation to solar system and universe. - 101 INTRODUCTORY PHYSICAL GEOLOGY Comprehensive survey of minerals, rocks, structures and geological processes of solid earth.
+Laboratory. - INTRODUCTORY HISTORICAL GEOLOGY 4 credits Prerequisite: 3370:101.
 Geologic history of earth, succession of major groups of plants and animals interpreted from rocks, fossils.
 Laboratory.

-NATURAL SCIENCE: GEOLOGY 3 credits Study of basic principles and investigative techniques in various fields of geology with emphasis on the relationship of geological processes to society.
+102 - 103 NATURAL SCIENCE: GEOLOGY Study of basic principles and investigative techniques in various fields of geology with emphasis on the relationship of geological processes to